 - Presentation at the Midwest Society of Pediatric Research Conference: After completing summer research with Dr. Eric Biondi, a pediatric hospitalist at Golisano Children’s Hospital, was granted the opportunity to submit an abstract to the Midwest Society of Pediatric Research Conference in Cleveland, Ohio on October 30th, 2014.
 Following our diligent work on the manuscript that was being prepared for submission, Dr. Biondi sent me to present research on the “Validation of use of procedural codes to identify infants evaluated for serious bacterial infections.”

-- Over the past years at the College at Brockport I have received several scholarships
+- Over the past years at SUNY Brockport I have received several scholarships based on

 - The Class of 1964 Education Scholarship

 - Resident Assistant (2016 -2018) - Served as a resident assistant for Bramely Hall in the Teachers of Tomorrow LLC for the 2016-17 school year and hired as a Senior Resident Assistant for MacVicar Hall in the Teachers of Tomorrow LLC for the 2017-18 school year.
 While serving as an RA, received the Residential Life Rookie of the Year Award (2016-2017) given to an outstanding first-year RA and the Residential Life LLC of the Year Award (2017-2018) for outstanding programs and community involvement.